jdh4/machine_learning_libraries/pytorch/README.md

 ## An Aside on Installing Python Packages

+Anaconda maintains roughly 700 popular packages for scientfic computing and data science.
+Try building your environment from Anaconda Cloud:

+A good starting point for installing scientific software is try :

 ```bash
 module load anaconda3
 conda create --name myenv <package-1> <package-2> ... <package-N>
 conda activate torch-env
 ```

+In the above case, the implied channel is `anaconda`.
+If one or more packages are not found then try also looking in the community channel `conda-forge`:

 ```bash
 module load anaconda3